michelle3211/311project/project-background/potentialProject.md

 Oooh idea: start with a template:

-[random integer] [noun] "s that you won't believe will " [verb] [noun] That gives us some types... to check...?
+[random integer] [noun] "s that you won't believe will " [verb] [noun]

+That gives us some types... to check...?
 It's contrived, but it's something!

+Or start even easier, create a type for [TV show] and populate the list of possibilities ourselves just for proof of concept:

+"Which character from " [TV show] " are you?
+Take this quiz!"